duckdb/duckdb-web/_posts/2024-12-06-duckdb-tpch-sf100-on-mobile.md

     /></div>
 <div align="center">TPC-H SF100 total query runtimes for MonetDB/X100 and DuckDB</div>

-## Summary
+## Conclusion

+It was a long journey from the original vectorized execution paper to running an analytical database on a phone.
-With our experiments concluded, we can confidently say that, yes, DuckDB can run TPC-H SF100 on a mobile phone and **can even outperform a research prototype running on a high-end workstation in 2004 – with a 2024 smartphone that fits in your pocket.**
+But we can keep the conclusion short: yes, DuckDB can run TPC-H SF100 on a mobile phone and **can even outperform a research prototype running on a high-end workstation in 2004 – with a 2024 smartphone that fits in your pocket.**